Centrobill/php-sdk-v1/README.md

 ## Requirements
 - PHP 7.4+
-- exstensions json, curl, intl
+- extensions json, curl, intl

 ## Installation

-To install package using composer first add repository location to the **composer.json** either by adding it using cli command or just adding manually to **composer.json**
+To install the package using composer, add the repository location to your **composer.json** file.
+You can do this either by using a CLI command or by manually editing the **composer.json** file.

-Using cli:
+Using CLI:

     composer config repositories.centrobill/php-sdk-v1 vcs https://github.com/centrobill/php-sdk-v1